Join us on

 Ski Touring in the Remote Queyras

-If you’re looking for a remote multi-day trip with high altitude skinning and great off-piste descents each day, then this ski touring itinerary from Adventure Base is for you.
-Starting in the picturesque mountain village Guillestre, you spend the first day warming up the legs and practicing your ski touring technique.
-The route includes high altitude traversing between cols and skinning up some of the regions major peaks such as the Tete de Longet (3146 m).
+If you’re looking for a remote multi-day trip with high-altitude skinning and great off-piste descents each day, then this ski touring itinerary from Adventure Base is for you.
+Starting in the picturesque mountain village of Guillestre, you spend the first day warming up the legs and practising your ski touring technique.
+The route includes high-altitude traversing between cols and skinning up some of the region’s major peaks such as the Tete de Longet (3146 m).
 Your efforts are rewarded with long and floaty descents on untracked powder.

 Please leave a comment below if you need specific advice for your Ski Touring trip to the French Alps, or if you have any recommendations to help us improve this guide.
 Happy holidays!